francescapanero/francescapanero.github.io/_pages/about.md

 In 2022 I obtained a PhD in Statistics from the [University of Oxford](http://www.stats.ox.ac.uk).
 Before the PhD, I spent quite some time (BSc and MSc) at the Department of Mathematics of the [University of Turin](https://dipmath.campusnet.unito.it/do/home.pl) and at [Collegio Carlo Alberto](https://www.carloalberto.org).

-I live in Rome, but you might find me in London too!
+I live in Rome 🤌, but you might find me in London too 💂‍♀️!

 You can contact me at **francesca [dot] panero [at] uniroma1.it** or **f [dot] panero [at] lse.ac.uk**